scionproto/scion/doc/tutorials/registry.rst

 Requesting SCION AS numbers
 ---------------------------

-When your organisation has been registered in the SCION Registry, you can request SCION AS numbers in accordance with the `SCION Registry Policy <https://www.scion.org/wp-content/uploads/2025/10/SCION-Registry-Policy.pdf>`_.
+When your organization has been registered in the SCION Registry, you can request SCION AS numbers in accordance with the `SCION Registry Policy <https://www.scion.org/wp-content/uploads/2025/10/SCION-Registry-Policy.pdf>`_.

 There are two types of SCION AS numbers: